 - Transferring tasks to new domains.

-- Facing domain shift due to sensor differences (e.g., low-vs-high resolution, power spectrum sensitivity) and compression schemes.
+- Solving domain shift due to sensor differences (e.g., low-vs-high resolution, power spectrum sensitivity) and compression schemes.

 - Datasets and protocols for evaluating TL/DA methods.
-This is not a closed list; therefore, we welcome other interesting and relevant research on TASK for CV problems.
+This is not a closed list; thus, we welcome other interesting and relevant research for TASK-CV.

 Best Paper Award